-Exemptions can be made for baby food provided that an infant is travelling with you.
+Exemptions may be made for baby food and breast milk, provided that an infant is travelling with you.
 Exemptions can also be made for special dietary items and medication accompanied with an original letter from certified medical practitioners.
 These items may be subjected to additional checks at the security screening point.

 1. Drinks (E.g. water or juices)

 2. Soups and sauces

 3. Perfumes and deodorants (liquid or liquid-solid mixture)